You Are Not Alone.

-Protective parents across America are fighting the same fight.
+Protective parents across America — mothers, fathers, grandparents, and caregivers — are fighting the same fight.
 Their stories are real.
 Their love is fierce.
 And they refuse to be silent.

 “When one protective parent speaks, the silence that protects abusers breaks.
 When thousands speak, the system cannot look away.”

-These are real voices.
+These are real voices, shared with us between 2023 and 2025.
 Names and details have been changed or withheld to protect families still in court.
 The pain is real.
 The love is real.
 The fight is real.
+The full collection of stories lives in Family Ct. magazine.
+Your story belongs there too.

 I spent four years trying to tell the court what my child told me.
 Every time I raised my hand, they called me alienating.
 Every time I showed evidence, they called me unstable.
 The system was not broken for my child — it was working exactly as designed for the person who knew how to use it.